 We host regular exercise, creative and community Zoom sessions, as well as stand-alone, topical sessions.
 If you have any questions, you can contact us here.
 You can view and book all of our virtual sessions here.

-Our virtual sessions are hosted through Zoom and are free to anyone with Mast Cell Activation Syndrome or for those supporting someone living with Mast Cell Activation Syndrome.
+Our virtual sessions are hosted through Zoom and are free to anyone over 18+ with Mast Cell Activation Syndrome or for those supporting someone living with Mast Cell Activation Syndrome.
 Our sessions are only suitable to those living in the U.K, this is due to our funding and due to the differences in medical systems, benefits, treatment and medications around the world.
 If you live abroad you are more than welcome to explore our free resources on our website or view our videos on YouTube.

 Any donations received go towards us being able to provide more virtual sessions to those in need within our community.
 If you are able to donate, no matter how small, it will be gratefully received.
 You can donate here.